Come Back To Me

 "String?
 Are you sure?"
 I asked, concerned.

-"I'm fine, Cait," String replied, and the look in his eyes was all the confirmation I needed.
+"I'm fine, Cait.
+The doctor said so, remember?"
+The look in his eyes was all the confirmation I needed.
+I should know better than that, I chided myself.
 I got Jimmy situated in one of the passenger seats, then climbed into the co-pilot's chair as String got his clearance from the tower, and after starting the engines, lifted the chopper into the sky, pointing it toward home.

 I gotta admit, I had my hands and feet ready to take control if something went wrong, but String was in complete control.
-It's like—like he wasn't even hurt, I said to myself, taking a moment to realize just how lucky we both were.
+It's like—like he wasn't even hurt, I thought, taking a moment to realize just how lucky we both were.

 Later that evening, after Jimmy had gone to sleep, it was just String and me outside, wrapped in each other's arms.
 Finally, I turned in String's arms, and he caught the expression in my eyes before I kissed him.
 He quickly scooped me up in his arms and took me back into the cabin, not stopping until we'd reached the sleeping loft.
 I felt our emotions building quickly as we undressed each other, but I suddenly felt like I had to say something.